tinesoft/generator-ngx-library/recipes/skipping-files-on-regeneration.md

 }
 ```

-The generator now remembers the skip options you've provided (`--skip-demo`, `--skip-styles`) when creating your project, and automatically add the related files to exclude.
+The generator now remembers the skip options you've provided (`--skip-demo`, `--skip-styles`, `--skip-travis`) when creating your project, and automatically add the related files to exclude.